 Student Disability Resources (SDR) promotes a welcoming and inclusive environment for students with disabilities.
-The SDR staff determine reasonable accommodations to provide equal access to academics, on-campus housing, and other services.
+The SDR staff determine reasonable accommodations to ensure equal access to academics and university life.
 Examples of accommodations may include extended time for tests, "read aloud" software, sign language interpreting, captioning, and note-taking help.
+In addition to accommodations, SDR offers academic coaching on time management and organization, connections to on and off-campus resources, and student community/lounge space for studying or peer fellowship and support opportunities.